awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 1. Select **Next**\.

 1. On the **Specify networking** page, select values for the following fields:
    + **VPC** – Select an existing VPC to use for your cluster\.
 If none are listed, then you need to create one first\.
-For more information, see [Creating a VPC for your Amazon EKS cluster](creating-a-vpc.md)\.
+For more information, see the [Prerequisites](#create-cluster-prerequisites-console)\.
    + **Subnets** – By default, the available subnets in the VPC specified in the previous field are preselected\.
 Unselect any subnet that you don't want to host cluster resources, such as worker nodes or load balancers\.
 The subnets must meet the requirements for an Amazon EKS cluster\.
-For more information, see [Cluster VPC considerations](network_reqs.md)\.
+For more information, see [Cluster VPC and subnet considerations](network_reqs.md)\.
 **Important**
 If you select subnets that were created before March 26, 2020 using one of the Amazon EKS AWS CloudFormation VPC templates, be aware of a default setting change that was introduced on March 26, 2020\.
 For more information, see [Creating a VPC for your Amazon EKS cluster](creating-a-vpc.md)\.
 Don't select subnets in AWS Outposts, AWS Wavelength or AWS Local Zones\.
 If you plan to deploy self\-managed nodes in AWS Outposts, AWS Wavelength or AWS Local Zones subnets after you deploy your cluster, then make sure that you have, or can create, Outposts subnets in the VPC that you select\.